 The station will support the continuing growth and redevelopment of the South Melbourne/Kings Way precinct, and make it easier to visit some of Melbourne's most valued parks and attractions – such as the Shrine of Remembrance, the Royal Botanic Gardens and Albert Park.

-Anzac Station will have a direct link to Melbourne Airport in 2029 via Melbourne Airport Rail.
+Anzac Station will eventually have a direct link to Melbourne Airport via Melbourne Airport Rail.

 Easy to access